Macrometacorp/docs/docs/akamai/manage-integrations.md

 - **Resource Tier ID**

-defines Akamai tier that will be used for integration.
 The Resource Tier ID for **Dynamic Compute is 200** and the Resource Tier ID for **Basic Compute is 100**.